-McAfee School of Theology is proud to house three distinct Mercer Centers.
+McAfee School of Theology at Mercer University is proud to house three distinct Mercer Centers.
 Click on the following links to explore each of them in more detail.